A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Discussion

 \subsection{Comparative performance}

-Our goal was to construct an algorithm that would be able to work as tool for both inference and prognostication.
-Testing inferential capabilities involved setting up simulation studies, where we tested over a variety of underlying data generation schemes.
+Our primary objective was to devise an algorithm that functions as a tool for both inference and prediction.
+To evaluate the inferential capabilities of our algorithm, we implemented simulation studies under various data generation schemes.
+From an inferential standpoint, our principal targets of interest were the regression coefficients $\beta$ and the random effects $\gamma$.

-From an \textbf{inferential} perspective, there were two key targets of interest: the regression coefficients $\beta$ and the random effects $\gamma$.
-In the case of $\beta$ recovery, our algorithm works very well, even when the underlying generation process does not match the MIO process.
-This is potentially indicative of the effect of dependence between the cluster effects and the covariates, which detracts from other inferential targets in the case of LMEM.
-In the case of $\gamma$ recovery, our algorithm works quite well, when the random effects are of higher sparsity or lower variance.
-This is to be expected as extremely low sparsity or high variance muddles the model, and simple sparsity constraints cannot compete with overarching distributional assumptions.
-Additionally, we have a flexible framework for recovery of the underlying sparsity, since the sparsity hyperparameter is chosen using a validation set.
-This leads to satisfactory inference on the intra-cluster correlation, which captures the extent of correlation between observations due to their clustering.
+Our algorithm demonstrates robust performance in recovering $\beta$, even when the underlying generation process deviates from the MIO process.
+This suggests that the impact of dependence between cluster effects and covariates, which may impede the recovery of other inferential targets in the LMM (Gaussian), is effectively mitigated.
+For $\gamma$ recovery, our algorithm performs well when the random effects exhibit higher sparsity or lower variance.
+As expected, conditions of very low sparsity or high variance can confound the model, making simple sparsity constraints less competitive against overarching distributional assumptions.

-Now, from a \textbf{predictive} perspective, we were able to do simulation studies, and apply the algorithms to a real world dataset for testing.
-We see that our method performs uniformly better than the other methods listed, further cementing the necessity for cluster informed predictions.
+The flexible framework of our algorithm allows for effective recovery of the underlying sparsity, with the sparsity hyperparameter selected using a validation set.
+This feature also contributes to a reliable inference of the intra-cluster correlation.
+From a predictive standpoint, our simulation studies and real-world dataset application indicate that our method consistently outperforms the other tested methods, underscoring the value of cluster-informed predictions.